 Summertime Injuries—How to Avoid the Seasonal Stresses

-Causes of Burns in Louisiana
+Burns in Louisiana

 Burns are among the most serious types of personal injury.
 Whether it’s avoiding a sunburn from too much time in the sun or a multi-layer burn from operating an outdoor grill or indoor oven, burn prevention needs to be taken seriously.